Devotional Thought : Deuteronomy 31:7

 Then Moses summoned Joshua and said to him in the presence of all Israel, “Be strong and courageous, for you must go with this people into the land that the Lord swore to their ancestors to give them, and you must divide it among them as their inheritance.”
 Deuteronomy 31:7

-This is rather surprising because Joshua doesn’t appear to lack courage.
-As a young man he was one of two spies who came back from spying out the land God had promised them, with a good report.
+This is surprising because Joshua doesn’t appear to lack courage.
+As a young man, he was one of two spies who came back from spying out the land God had promised them, with a good report.
 He encouraged the Israelites to possess the land, while the other ten spies created fear with their reports of giants.

 As we get older we become more set in our ways.
-We become more aware of risks that didn’t concern us when we were younger.
+We become more aware of the risks that didn’t concern us when we were younger.
 Maybe this was true for Joshua.

 However, Joshua is strong and courageous.
-He defeats enemies, takes possession of cities and generally lead his people well.
+He defeats enemies, takes possession of cities and generally leads his people well.
 God’s enabling presence was enough.
 God had trained him well, and by God’s grace Joshua learnt to overcome his fears.